Data and Trading Communications (DTC) Protocol Server

 - Press OK to save the settings and close the settings window.

-- Establish a TCP/IP network connection to 127.0.0.1 using the specified port number.
+- Establish a TCP/IP network connection to 127.0.0.1 using the port number that was specified in the Listening Port box.

 - The Username and Password in the LOGON_REQUEST message should be blank unless Global Settings >> Data/Trade Service Settings >> SC Server Settings >> DTC Protocol Server >> Require Authentication is enabled.
 A Username and Password will also be required when Global Settings >> Data/Trade Service Settings >> SC Server Settings >> Allowed Incoming IPs is set to Any IP.